DheerajKumar97/Customer-Life-Time-Value-Prediction-Flask-Deployment--Heroku/README.md

 ## PROJECT GOAL

-#### This project is designed to predict the CUSTOMER LIFE TIME VALUE  using Regression Analysis with Python, FLASK, HTML, SQL
+#### This project is designed to predict the CUSTOMER LIFE TIME VALUE of four wheeler insurance company using Regression Analysis with Python, FLASK, HTML, SQL
 #### A highly comprehensive analysis with all data cleaning, exploration, visualization, feature selection, model building, evaluation and MLR assumptions validity steps explained in detail.